-The adoption of a thought is a unique human trait.
+The adoption of a thought is a uniquely human trait.
 With exposure to so much information which, clearly exceeds any human’s ability to process, it becomes difficult to be certain of anything.
 A person could be asked to question the validity of any thought, even those dear to him.
 Where a person is himself unwilling to raise a question, others raise questions with a sense of entitlement without a proportionate understanding to justify it.

 There is an unlimited supply of ideas today.
 Yet, all those ideas are rooted in some very basic beliefs.
 Those beliefs end up having an enormous following, but at the same time the expression of those beliefs is deeply individual.
 Freedom of expression, with literally no way to ensure accountability for that freedom has created a strange world.
 It could be said: it neither belongs to man to give such freedom, nor is it in the hands of man to ensure accountability.
 This is like seeing the universe at the atomic level, or seeing the world of mankind at the personal level.
 Both levels present a reality, but either reality is incompatible beyond a point.
 They cannot be co-sustained indefinitely in a single mind.
 The larger the difference, the shorter the mental coexistence.